 After getting into position, chicks will internally pip (puncturing the air cell at the top of the egg for their first breaths) and then start to externally pip (poking a starter hole in the shell) within a couple days .
 Then within 24 or so hours of pipping, they’ll start zipping a line around the shell.
 Within 24 hours or so of starting to zip, they should be able to break free.

 Once they start hatching, remember – DO NOT OPEN THE INCUBATOR!
 The hatched chicks will be fine for up to 3 days.
 Let them rest and fluff up.
-If you open the incubator before they are dry, they can get chilled and could die.
+If you open the incubator before they are dry, they can get chilled.
 If you open it before all the chicks who are going to hatch do hatch, there is a huge risk of those ones becoming shrink wrapped.
 It looks just like it sounds – the membrane inside the egg shrinks and sticks to the chicks so they can’t move.

 We had major humidity issues with one of our first batches and saw firsthand the dangers of shrink-wrapping!
 We were able to save 3 chicks by helping them out of the shell, but many more died without even getting a chance to pip.
 They were literally glued in there.